in03/in03/README.md

 - [REX](https://github.com/in03/rex): batteries-included tooling for full project backup management in Davinci Resolve
 - [Snapper](https://github.com/in03/snapper): timeline "snapshot" management for Davinci Resolve
 - [Squawk](https://github.com/in03/snapper): automatic, accurate translated transcriptions for DaVinci Resolve using OpenAI's Whisper

-Plus a couple of internal tools I unfortunately can't talk about!

 I do a lot of software development around media asset managment and custom workflow-automation tools, especially for DaVinci Resolve.
 I'm always keen to find collaborators, so if you're keen, hit me up!